Doris Schattschneider: Awards and honors

 Schattschneider won the Mathematical Association of America's Carl B. Allendoerfer Award for excellence in expository writing in Mathematics Magazine in 1979, for her article "Tiling the plane with congruent pentagons".

-In 1993, she won the MAA's Award for Distinguished Teaching of College or University Mathematics.
-In 2012 she became a fellow of the American Mathematical Society.
+In 1993, she received the Deborah and Franklin Haimo Award for Distinguished College or University Teaching of Mathematics.

+In 2012, she became a fellow of the American Mathematical Society.

 She delivered the Martin Gardner Lecture at MathFest in August 2021.